Pace-Runner/Moving-Average-Trading-Bot/README.md

     Leverage Used: 1:200 to 1:500

-    💡 You don’t need high leverage, and in fact lower is often safer — especially with volatile assets like Gold and Bitcoin.

 That said, having more than $500 in the account is better in general — especially since instruments like Gold and BTC can be expensive to trade.
 Backtest Info